gmu-gd/web26-spring/syllabus/index.md

 Design and prototype responsive, three page site for a fictional retail company focusing on usability.
 The site will include a home page, product page, and one additional page of your choice.
 [More information here]({{ site.baseurl }}/projects).

 ### Attendance Policy
-Four absenses, regardless of excuse, will be an automatic failure of the class.
+Four absences, regardless of excuse, will be an automatic failure of the class.
 After the first absence, each class you miss will lower your engagement grade by 25 points unless you let me know you won't be in class before class and make an effort to cover what you missed in class.
 After the first late arrival, each class you are late to will lower your engagement grade by 10 points unless you let me know you are going to be late before class.
 Exceptions to this policy are for people actively communicating with me prior to the fourth absence.

 ### Engagement
 Your engagement in this class will affect your final grade (and, by extension, the quality of your work) for this course.
 Your attendance is tied to this grade along with your ability to actively take part in this course in the following ways.